Hyundai Sonata Tire Pressure: 32 PSI Guide

 How Tire Size & Load Affect the Recommended PSI

-Tire size affects the contact patch, sidewall flex, and ride feel.
+Tire size affects the contact patch, sidewall flex, steering response, ride comfort, and tread wear.
 If you install larger, wider, or non-original tires, ask a tire professional how the change affects safe pressure.

 Load capacity also affects inflation needs.
 Extra passengers, luggage, or cargo can make a tire flex more, which increases heat and wear.